Dannychz7/financeApp/ApexFinance-Django/README.md

 [] Update ETF or MUTALFUNDS with current price, not closing price [] Update ETF, so when you buy it buys current price [] Add "End of day total portifo sum"
+[] Fix UI for Sign up and Sign in Pages
+[] Fix logout screen for settings page

 How to access admin panel that shows "everything" in the database:
     - run the server